 We don't know (and probably never will) when our ancestors acquired the ability to speak, although biological anthropologists have looked to the anatomy of the face, skull, and vocal tract to speculate about the origin of language.
 Primatologists have described the communication systems of monkeys and apes.
 We do know that grammatically complex languages have existed for thousands of years.
 Linguistic anthropology offers further illustration of anthropology's interest in comparison, variation, and change.
 Linguistic anthropology studies language in its social and cultural context, throughout the world and over time.
 Some linguistic anthropologists make inferences about universal features of language, linked perhaps to uniformities in the human brain.
 Others reconstruct ancient languages by comparing their contemporary descendants.
-Still others study linguistic differences to discover varied perceptions and patterns of thought in different cultures (see Bonvillain 2012, 2016).
+Still others study linguistic differences to discover varied perceptions and patterns of thought in different cultures (see Bonvillain, 2012, 2016).

-Historical linguistics considers variation in time, such as the changes in sounds, grammar, and vocabulary between Middle English (spoken from approximately C.E. [formerly A.D.]
-1050 to 1550) and modern English.
+Historical linguistics considers variation in time, such as the changes in sounds, grammar, and vocabulary between Middle English [spoken from approximately C.E. (formerly A.D.)
+1050-1550] and modern English.
 Sociolinguistics investigates relationships between social and linguistic variation: How do different speakers use a given language?
-How do linguistic features correlate with social factors, including class and gender differences (Coates 2016; Eckert and McConnell-Ginet 2013)?
+How do linguistic features correlate with social factors, including class and gender differences?
 One reason for variation is geography, as in regional dialects and accents.
 Linguistic variation also is expressed in the bilingualism of ethnic groups.
 Linguistic and cultural anthropologists collaborate in studying links between language and many other aspects of culture, such as how people reckon kinship and how they perceive and classify colors.
+This chapter's "Anthropology Today," focusing on how changes in vocabulary reflect cultural changes, illustrates common ground between linguistic and cultural anthropology.